Quantization-scheme-Independent Energy and Its Implications for Holographic Bounds: Introduction

 The three inequalities discussed above share several structural features: one side of each inequality depends only on the bulk geometry, while the other side---the total energy---depends on the choice of quantization schemes.
 When the total energy itself varies with the choice of quantization scheme, the validity of these inequalities becomes scheme-dependent.
 These facts suggest that the ``total energy'' which should be used in the above inequalities may not be the usual one obtained from holographic renormalization.
 This naturally leads to the question: should the notion of ``total energy'' appearing in these inequalities be redefined so that they remain valid in a more universal sense?

-To address this issue, as a preliminary exploration, we focus on a simple and concrete bulk theory: the generalized free scalar field theory, whose bulk action is that of a free real scalar field in asymptotically AdS spacetime.
-We introduce a modified total energy \( \mathcal{H} \), guided by three basic requirements: \begin{enumerate} \item[(1)] in the absence of matter fields, \( \mathcal{H} \) should reduce to the ADM mass; \item[(2)] \( \mathcal{H} \) should ensure that the above inequalities hold independently of the quantization scheme; \item[(3)] \( \mathcal{H} \) itself is still obtained from the holographic renormalization but is scheme-independent, i.e.\ it should take the same value regardless of whether one adopts the standard or the alternative quantization. \end{enumerate} Based on the above criteria, we propose the following definition of a modified energy:
+As a first step, we focus on a simple bulk theory: a free real scalar field in asymptotically AdS spacetime.
+We introduce a modified total energy $\mathcal{H}$ based on three requirements: \begin{enumerate} \item[(1)] in the absence of matter fields, \( \mathcal{H} \) should reduce to the ADM mass; \item[(2)] \( \mathcal{H} \) should ensure that the above inequalities hold independently of the quantization scheme; \item[(3)] \( \mathcal{H} \) itself is still obtained from the holographic renormalization but is scheme-independent, i.e.\ it should take the same value regardless of whether one adopts the standard or the alternative quantization. \end{enumerate} Based on the above criteria, we propose the following definition of a modified energy:

 where \( \mathcal{E} \) is the holographically renormalized energy that is obtained from the 00-component of holographically renormalized stress-energy tensor, \( J \) is the source, \( \langle \mathcal{O} \rangle \) is the expectation value of the dual operator, and \( \Delta \) denotes its conformal dimension.
 In Eq.~\eqref{eq:10003}, the $\mathcal{E}$, $J$, $\Delta$ (here $\Delta$ can be either $\Delta_+$ or $\Delta_-$) and $\langle \mathcal{O} \rangle$ are all dependent on the choice of quantization schemes but we will see later that the final value of $\mathcal{H}$ is independent of the quantization schemes.
 Using this modified energy definition, we demonstrate in this work that all of the inequalities above are restored to being scheme-independent: they hold regardless of which quantization scheme is used.